eser/evangelist/README.md

 ## Quick start

-Execute `npm install evangelist` to install evangelist and its dependencies into your project directory.
+Execute `npm install evangelist` or `yarn add evangelist` to install evangelist and its dependencies into your project directory.

 ## Usage of modules